RapidsAtHKUST/ppSCAN/pSCAN-refactor/README.md

 make

 # Usage
-./pscan graph_directory epsilon mu output[optional]
+./pscan graph_directory epsilon mu Output[optional]

 # Note
 If you are using this code, please kindly cite the following paper.